-3.3 Simulation Result
+3.3 Simulation Results

 Fig. 8 shows a simulation result.
 There are a static obstacle and a moving obstacle in the environment; the robot considers two paths, among which the left one is shorter.
 The figure shows the movements of the robot and the obstacle until the robot reached the goal point.
-Since the left path is shorter, the robot started toward the left path; as the situation became more certain, the evaluation of the right path went up, while that of the left one fell down.
-So the robot gradually shifted its direction towards the right path and, at time t=17, it committed to the right path and followed it to the goal point.
-The parameters used in this simulation are: obstacle velocity range is $[4.5 \pm 1.0][cm/s]$; the robot velocity is 7.5[cm/s]; the variance of uncertainty in measuring distance is $6.25e - 7 \cdot d^4$ (d is the distance to the obstacle); the length of the left and the right path are 317.0[cm] and 332.0[cm], respectively.
-The number of candidate motions is 5.
+Since the left path is shorter and the left and the right path are comparable due to a large uncertainty of obstacle motion, the robot started toward the left path; as the situation became more certain, the evaluation of the right path went up, while that of the left one fell down.
+So the robot gradually shifted its direction towards the right path and, at time t = 16, it committed to the right path and followed it to the goal point.
+The parameters used in this simulation are: obstacle velocity range is $[4.2 \pm 1.0][cm/s]$; the robot velocity is 7.5[cm/s]; the variance of the uncertainty in measuring distance is $6.25e - 7 \cdot d^4$ (d is the distance to the obstacle); the length of the left and the right path are 317.0[cm] and 332.0[cm], respectively.
+The number of candidate motions and that of predicted states are 5 and 9, respectively.